LArSoft/larsoft.github.io/wiki/Update_to_art_v3_02.md

     ---- Can't find key END
     %MSG

-### Using ROOT in the constructors of services and modules(#Using-ROOT-in-the-constructors-of-services-and-modules) {.wiki-class-count}
+### Using ROOT in the constructors of services and modules

 Due to the splitting of *art* into *art* and *art\_root\_io*, the framework’s custom setup of ROOT occurs later than it used to.
 The consequence is that: